Clinical Laboratory Scientist II - Per Diem

 San Joaquin General Hospital

 |Tentative Exam Date||TBA|

-This examination is being given to fill two per-diem vacancies in the Laboratory Department at San Joaquin General Hospital.
+This examination is being given to fill multiple vacancies in the Clinical Laboratory department at San Joaquin General Hospital and to establish an eligible list to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 · Makes a variety of microbiological examinations of specimens such as feces, urine, sputum and body fluids, including initial isolation of organisms, identification of organisms, antibiotic susceptibility testing of the organism and identification of parasites.